Google Maps Timeline Export to Mileage Log – Only at MileageWise

 More and more people contact us with the fact that their Google Timeline and Excel mileage logs involve too much extra touch-up work and a lot of hassle, so they are looking for a simpler solution.

-If you’ve used Google Timeline to track your miles, there is an excellent solution with which Google Maps exports saved places – it is via Google’s own data exporting product, Google Takeout.
+If you’ve used Google Timeline to track mileage, there is an excellent solution with which Google Maps exports saved places – it is via Google’s own data exporting product, Google Takeout.

-5/A. Import the JSON file via MileageWise’s Fixed Trip Import
+4/A. Import the ZIP or JSON file via MileageWise’s Fixed Trip Import

-Import the chosen JSON file to MileageWise via its Fixed Trip Import section and your IRS-compliant mileage log is just a few clicks away. 🙂
+Choose the vehicle and month you would like to create a log for and import the ZIP/JSON file to MileageWise via its Fixed Trip Import section and your IRS-compliant mileage log is just a few clicks away. 🙂

 If you don’t have enough time for the manual import, you can also entrust MileageWise’s mileage log experts to fix your mileage log – it may include the complete preparation of your mileage log, from start to finish. 🙂